hed-standard/hed-specification/hedspec/HEDspecification.md

 ### C.2.
 HED validation errors

-**HED_CHARACTER_INVALID: **String contains an invalid character.
+**HED_CHARACTER_INVALID**: String contains an invalid character.
 HED uses ANSI encoding and does not support UTF-8.
 Different parts of a HED string have different rules for acceptable characters as outlined in the specification (Section C.1).

 **HED_COMMA_MISSING**: HED tag groups must be separated from other HED tags and tag groups with commas.
 Commas missing between two HED tags are generally detected as invalid HED tags, rather than as missing commas.